 Submission Process and Deadline

-Photo files and the Photo Contest Submission Form should be submitted online by TUESDAY, MAY 1, 2018.
+Photo files and the Photo Contest Submission Form should be submitted online by SUNDAY, MAY 6, 2018 (the extended deadline).

 All submissions become the property of the College, which will enjoy full rights of display and circulation (with attribution to the photographer).
 If you submit a photograph it is understood that you have granted this right.